JitkaT/Project-2/README.md

 Your task is to create a program that simulates the game Bulls and Cows.
 After displaying the introductory text to the user, the guessing of the secret four-digit number can begin.
 The program must meet the following requirements:

-At the beginning, describe your file with a header so that we can contact you more easily:

-  """
-projekt_2.py: second project for Engeto Online Python Academy

-author: Petr Svetr

-email: petr.svetr@gmail.com

-discord: Petr Svetr#4490
-"""

 Import necessary modules.

 The program greets the user and displays the introductory text.